 But it’s not about the end of this story.

 It’s Mark Cuban’s journey to finding the cause and effective treatment of his dizziness that is so relatable.
-It’s how a random family vacation would put him in our paths.
-It’s the challenges of treating an insanely busy, constantly traveling, multinational businessman that would inspire us to build a vestibular clinic and treatment web platform that changed the industry.
-And then take the solution to the public for dizzy patients across the country to have access to.
+It’s how a random family vacation would put him on our doorstep.
+And it’s the challenges of treating an insanely busy, constantly traveling, multinational businessman that would inspire us to build a vestibular clinic and treatment web platform that changed the industry.
+All of this led us to create a remote dizzy treatment process for patients across the country.

 Mark Cuban’s journey through dizziness treatment is one of a kind.
-And will largely change the way vestibular treatment is done for decades to come.
+And will likely change vestibular treatment for decades to come.

 Now, where do we begin?

 In his blog post titled Virtual Reality Gave Me My Brain Back, Mark Cuban describes the day he woke up dizzy:

 On May 20th, 2015 I was in New York City.
 Like I love to do on a nice day, I took a long walk through the city.
 When I say long, I mean long.
 From Columbus Circle down to the Alphabet Streets and back.
 My step count was through the roof :).

 I got back to my apartment, showered and soon after I had a headache.
 I rarely get headaches so I thought maybe it was dirt and grime and whatever that had accumulated on my contacts.
 Took them out.
 I was tired.
 So I went to bed.
 Expecting to feel better in the morning after a good night's sleep.

 My initial reaction was that I had a form of Vertigo.